ACINQ/eclair/docs/release-notes/eclair-v0.9.0.md

 # Eclair v0.9.0

 This release contains a lot of preparatory work for important (and complex) lightning features: dual-funding, splicing and Bolt 12 offers.
-Those features are now fully implemented in `eclair`, but we're waiting for the specification work to be finalized and other implementations to be ready for cross-compatibility tests.
+These features are now fully implemented in `eclair`, but we're waiting for the specification work to be finalized and other implementations to be ready for cross-compatibility tests.
 You should only activate them if you know what you're doing, and are ready to handle potential backwards-incompatible changes!
 We also make plugins more powerful, introduce mitigations against various types of DoS, and improve performance in many areas of the codebase.